ys-zhang/obsidian-vault-research/Compiler/Rust/Async Rust.excalidraw.md

 			"fontFamily": 1,
-			"text": "the working thread try POLL the timer,\nwhich register a WAKER \nin the timer FUTURE", "rawText": "the working thread try POLL the timer,\nwhich register a WAKER \nin the timer FUTURE", "baseline": 67,
+			"text": "the working thread try POLL the timer,\nwhich register a WAKER \nin the timer FUTURE", "rawText": "the working thread try POLL the timer,\nwhich register a WAKER \nin the timer FUTURE", "textAlign": "left",
-			"textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "the working thread try POLL the timer,\nwhich register a WAKER \nin the timer FUTURE" },
+			"originalText": "the working thread try POLL the timer,\nwhich register a WAKER \nin the timer FUTURE", "lineHeight": 1.25,
+			"baseline": 65
+		},
 		{
 			"type": "ellipse",